 If you have a passionate interest in a particular subject, have proven yourself engaged and self-motivated, and are reliable with deadlines, you will have the opportunity to apply for a year of independent study under the guidance of a faculty mentor through Commonwealth's Senior Capstone program.

-Over the course of senior year, you meet weekly with your mentor and with the group of Capstone scholars.
+Over the course of senior year, you meet weekly with your mentor and periodically with the group of Capstone scholars.
 At scheduled intervals, you submit progress reports and discuss further research with your mentor and department.
-Finished projects will vary, of course, according to each year’s chosen topics, but by spring, all seniors in the program produce a substantial piece of writing and have the exciting chance to present their year’s labor and discoveries to the entire school.
-Applications to the Capstone Program are due in spring of junior year; accepted applicants will begin research and correspond with mentors during the summer.
+Finished projects will vary, of course, according to each year’s chosen topics, but by spring, all Capstone scholars produce a substantial piece of writing or art and have the exciting chance to present their year’s labor and discoveries to the entire school.
+Applications to the Capstone Program are due in spring of junior year during course registration; accepted candidates will begin research and correspond with mentors during the summer.

 - Sophie '21 produced a few short films, including a Commonwealth-based film noir centered around counterfeit textbooks.